 Chisholm was realistic about her chances, and winning wasn’t necessarily her goal, says Anastasia Curwood, a professor of history and African American and Africana studies at the University of Kentucky who is writing a biography about Chisholm.

 “She ran to win, but she knew she wouldn’t win,” she says.
 “Her object was to create a coalition and then influence the eventual nominee at the convention.”
-Chisholm hoped that once she reached the convention, she could could use her coalition of delegates to negotiate with the winning candidate in favor of rights for women, black Americans and Native people.
+Chisholm hoped that once she reached the convention, she could could use her coalition of delegates to negotiate with the winning candidate in favor of rights for women, Black Americans and Indigenous people.

 On the campaign trail, Chisholm’s “rhetoric implicitly rejected what he stood for,” says Curwood.
 She didn’t directly point to Wallace, but he did sometimes mention her.